-Hosted by The Greater Boston Food Bank’s (GBFB) Innovative Development Council, Growing Healthy Futures is a month-long campaign from August 10, 2020 through September 10, 2020 in support of GBFB’s School-based Pantries.
+Hosted by The Greater Boston Food Bank’s (GBFB) Innovative Development Council, Growing Healthy Futures is an online campaign beginning August 10, 2020 in support of GBFB’s School-based Pantries.

 Prior to the COVID-19 pandemic, GBFB’s nine School-based Pantries across Eastern Massachusetts served around 6,300 individuals each month.
 Now approximately 12,000 individuals rely on School-based Pantries to put food on their tables.
 While the plans for reopening schools this fall remain uncertain, our plans to provide healthy meals to families with children are solid.

 Each School-based Pantry’s operating costs are around $50,000 annually.
 Your support of our Growing Healthy Futures campaign will go directly to funding this important program.
 Will you help us grow healthy families and healthy futures?

 In appreciation, all Growing Healthy Futures supporters were invited to a closing celebration on Thursday, September 10.
 Watch a preview of the virtual farm-to-screen experience below.

 We gratefully acknowledge our Growing Healthy Futures Presenting Sponsors

 David and Nicole Chang